 How do artists make money?

-Artists receive Master and Synchronization (Sync) payments from a Synchronization Representative (Sync Rep) who in turn works with producers of radio, television and movie producers that pay the artist for the exclusive or non-exclusive use of their Music Works and/or Sound Recording that is used in the production of a radio or TV commercial, a TV show, documentary or movie.
+Artists receive Master and Synchronization (Sync) payments from a Synchronization Representative (Sync Rep) who in turn works with producers of radio, television and movies that pay the artist for the exclusive or non-exclusive use of their Music Works and/or Sound Recording .
 The term Sync means synchronization of the sound recording with the existing audio, video or film.